LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 If you want to run your flow, please think about changing the list name because you already created a list!

-If we control our newly created SharePoint list, we will see that our new column doesn't show up in the default view but that we need to enable the column- bummer!
+If we now control our newly created SharePoint list, we will see that our new column doesn't show up in the default view but that we need to enable the column- bummer!

 #### Send an HTTP request to SharePoint 3 - add column to view